Hoohm/CITE-seq-Count/docs/Reading-the-output.md

 --------------------------
 **R**

-I recommend using `Seurat` and their `Read10x` function to read the results.
+I recommend using [Seurat](https://satijalab.org/seurat/) and their `Read10x` function to read the results.

 Example: `Read10x('OUTFOLDER/umi_count', gene.column=1)`

 **Python**

-I recommend using `scanpy` and their read_mtx function to read the results.
+I recommend using [Scanpy](https://icb-scanpy.readthedocs-hosted.com/en/latest/index.html) and their read_mtx function to read the results.

 Example: